What are cookies?

 There are many functions cookies serve.
 For example, they can help us to remember your username and preferences, analyse how well our website is performing, or even allow us to recommend content we believe will be most relevant to you.

-What sort of cookies does the Differentia Consulting use?
+What sort of cookies do the Differentia Consulting sites use?

 Some cookies are essential for the operation of our website.
 For example, some cookies allow us to identify subscribers and ensure they can access the subscription only pages.
 If a subscriber opts to disable these cookies, the user will not be able to access all of the content that a subscription entitles them to.

 We utilise other cookies to analyse how our visitors use our websites and to monitor website performance.
 This allows us to provide a high quality experience by customising our offering and quickly identifying and fixing any issues that arise.
 For example, we might use performance cookies to keep track of which pages are most popular, which method of linking between pages is most effective, and to determine why some pages are receiving error messages.
 We might also use these cookies to highlight articles or site services that we think will be of interest to you based on your usage of the website.

 We use functionality cookies to allow us to remember your preferences.
 For example, cookies save you the trouble of typing in your username every time you access the site, and recall your customisation preferences, such as which regional edition of the website you want to see when you log in.
 We also use functionality cookies to provide you with enhanced services such as allowing you to watch a video online or comment on a blog.